Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Average combat setup

 Her EX causes damaging projectiles to fall from the sky for around 5 seconds while she is free to move and do attacks.
-It might help to prepare for a fight somewhere, although I would assume the damage from the falling projectiles is largely inconsistent.
+Doing it pre-emptively might help to prepare for a fight somewhere, although I would assume the damage from the falling projectiles is largely inconsistent.

 ### Neutral L-stick bug